 First Responder to Sexual Assault and Abuse Training (FRT)

-professionals, paraprofessionals, volunteers, and community members on how to respond appropriately to sexual assault disclosures.
-This includes gaining an understanding of the social, cultural, and legal aspects of sexual assault and abuse required to address disclosures.
+professionals, paraprofessionals, volunteers, and community members who are interested in learning how to respond appropriately to sexual assault disclosures.
+The course focuses on the social, cultural, and legal aspects of sexual assault and abuse required to address disclosures.

 Saskatchewan Sexual Violence Action Plan

 In 2019, we released the provincial action plan Working Together: Your Voice, Your Story, Your Action.
 The action plan is an interdisciplinary and collaborative approach to addressing the issue of sexual violence in Saskatchewan, and is the result of a provincial survey study and key stakeholder expertise.
 The document outlines 22 actions focusing on prevention and education, support and intervention, responsive legal and justice systems, and collaborative leadership and accountability.